-Today distributed compute engines are backbone of many analytic, batch & streaming applications.
-Spark provides many advanced features (pivot, analytic window functions, etc.) out of box to transform data.
-Sometimes there is need to process hierarchical data or perform hierarchical calculations.
+Today distributed compute engines are the backbone of many analytic, batch & streaming applications.
+Spark provides many advanced features (pivot, analytic window functions, etc.) out of the box to transform data.
+Sometimes there is a need to process hierarchical data or perform hierarchical calculations.
 Many database vendors provide features like “Recursive CTE’s (Common Table Expressions)”[1] or “connect by”[2] SQL clause to query\transform hierarchical data.
-CTE’s are also known by recursive queries or parent child queries.
+CTE’s are also known as recursive queries or parent-child queries.
 In this post, we will look at how we can address it with Spark.

 Hierarchical Data Overview –

 Hierarchical relationships exist where one item of data is the parent of another item.
-Hierarchical data can be represented using a graph property object model where every row is a vertex(node) and connection is the edge(relationship) that connects the vertices and columns are the properties of the vertex.
+Hierarchical data can be represented using a graph property object model where every row is a vertex(node) and the connection is the edge(relationship) that connects the vertices and columns are the properties of the vertex.

 Some Use Cases –